The occurrence of surface tension gradient discontinuities and zero mobility for Allen-Cahn and curvature flows in periodic media: Introduction

-\begin{remark} It is not hard to check that this result is stable with respect to small perturbations of the coefficients in the uniform norm.
+Moreover, the constant function $\theta \equiv 1$ is an accumulation point of $\mathcal{O}$ in $C(\mathbb{T}^{2};[1,\Lambda^{2}])$. \end{theorem} See \sref{diffusepinning} for the proof. \begin{remark} It is not hard to check that this result is stable with respect to small perturbations of the coefficients in the uniform norm.
 Thus we can say that this pinning phenomenon is not non-generic in the coefficient space $C(\T^2;[1,\Lambda^2])$. \end{remark}

-\begin{remark} In the theorem, the reaction term $\theta(y)(W'(u) - F)$ appearing in \eref{forced allen cahn} satisfies
+\begin{remark} In the theorem, the reaction term $\theta(x)(W'(u) - F)$ appearing in \eref{forced allen cahn} satisfies

 Thus, the result is a manifestation of the front-blocking phenomenon in the study of bistable reaction diffusion equations (cf. Lewis and Keener \cite{MR1776397}).
 In fact, we show below that, for $\theta \in \mathcal{O}$, \eref{forced allen cahn} has stationary, plane-like solutions for all forcing values $F$ in this interval (see Remark \ref{R: plane like}).